KLEFF: What Is It And What Is It About?

 KLEFF is Malaysia’s first environmental film festival, which is run by EcoKnights, an environmental NGO.
 The festival is held annually for the past 10 years and this year’s festival would be its 11th instalment.

 The week-long festival was held at MAP Publika, Mont Kiara Solaris from 22nd to 28th October 2018.
 This year, the festival’s theme is “Forests, Water and Climate Change”.
-Each session costed RM10 with the duration of about 2 hours, which included the talk given by a director and a Q&A session regarding that.
+Each session costs RM10 with the duration of about 2 hours, which includes the talk given by a director and a Q&A session regarding that.

 There are a few of my personal favourites in these sessions, I’ll only be talking about these wonderful gems in this article.